 Assembling your Chicken & Cheese Quesadillas

-Once the peppers are finished and you’ve made your cheesy chicken mixture, spray the bottom of two tortillas (any size desired, mine were about 10 in) with spray oil (may be baked dry as well) and place on cookie sheet.
+Once the peppers and onions are finished and you’ve made your cheesy chicken mixture, spray the bottom of two tortillas (any size desired, mine were about 10 in) with spray oil (may be baked dry as well) and place on cookie sheet.
 Spread a healthy ¼ – 1/2 cup of chicken cheesy mixture on top of the tortilla.

 Place some of the caramelized veggies on top of the chicken mixture and spread evenly.